5 healthy feet tips for men

 Men might prefer a hands-on approach to managing a benign foot issue, but it's not a good idea to engage in "bathroom surgery."

 And blisters should be left alone.
-If a blister has torn, cleanse the area with soap and water, leave the skin flap in place, and apply antibiotic ointment and a clean bandage.
+If a blister breaks, clean it, leave the skin intact, then apply ointment and a bandage.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.